Zhou-jinhui/Python-Crash-Course-Exercise/README.md

 # Python-Crash-Course-Exercise
-This is my assignment for Python Crash Course.
+This is my assignment for <Python Crash Course>.